iterative/dvc.org/content/docs/use-cases/model-registry.md

 To make a Git-native registry (on top of DVC or not), one option is to use [GTO] (Git Tag Ops).
-It tags ML model releases and promotions, and links them to artifacts in the repo using versioned annotations.
-This creates abstractions for your **annotated** models, which lets you manage their lifecycle more freely and directly from Git.
+It tags ML model releases and promotions, and links them to artifacts in the repo using versioned **annotations**.
+This creates abstractions for your models, which lets you manage their lifecycle freely and directly from Git.

-And to **package** the models, you can introduce [MLEM] in any Python code that uses common ML libraries.
-It automagically captures all the context needed to produce them, and is able to push them to any cloud storage (by itself or via DVC), list and transfer them among locations, or even serve them directly!
+And to **package** the models, you can save them with [MLEM] in your Python training code.
+It automagically captures all the context needed to deploy them, and saves it to the repo.
+It can save your model files in cloud storage (by itself or with DVC), list and transfer them among locations, or even serve them directly!

 This ecosystem of tools brings your ML process into [GitOps].
 This means you can manage and deliver ML models with software engineering methods such as